All Episodes

 What we can do is hopefully slow it down and maybe massively slow it down.

-And what we can also do is put ourselves in a position that if things do shift, and usually there's a period of chaos that happens as one sort of financial order is going away and another one is coming to bear, that we can put ourselves in the best position from both a behavioral standpoint and a financial standpoint to be able to push back.
+And what we can also do is put ourselves in a position that if things do shift and usually there's a period of chaos that happens as one sort of financial order is going away and another one is coming to bear, that we can put ourselves in the best position from both a behavioral standpoint and a financial standpoint to be able to push back.

 So imagine you have a dollar bill that has a microchip in it.

-Well, you need to be thinking in that particular scenario, if the government is going to continue to consolidate money about mediums of exchange, things that you can use to exchange and get the goods and services you need that may be outside of the system, as well as stores of value, because as you know, you correctly identified, you have this debasement of the currency.
+Well, you need to be thinking in that particular scenario, if the government is going to continue to consolidate money about mediums of exchange, things that you can use to exchange and get the goods and services you need that may be outside of the system, as well as stores of value.

 Wouldn't that be great?

-Um, so you know, I think you need to be thinking about something like that.
+So I think you need to be thinking about something like that.

 So that may be where taking more of your money over time, putting it into things like precious metals.

-Whether it's smaller amounts of gold and silver, um, you know, or Bitcoin or uh product uh maybe it's like um guns, ammo, baby formula, whatever it is that you can use to barter during a period that if they try to to shut down um your financial access, that you and your community still have the ability to get the goods and services that you need.
+What are you going to be able to use, whether it's smaller amounts of gold and silver or Bitcoin or product, maybe it's like guns, ammo, baby formula, whatever it is that you can use to barter during a period that if they try to shut down your financial access, that you and your community still have the ability to get the goods and services that you need.

-What's alarming to me about the C B DC conversation among other things is it really feels like a precursor to rationing.
+What's alarming to me about the CBDC conversation, among other things, is it really feels like a precursor to rationing.

 Sure.

-I think that's a yeah, that's a really good insight.
+I think that's a, yeah, that's a really good insight.

 Think about the time we're in now where we have inflation, right?

-And so the Fed is using its tools to try to fight inflation, which we could go into a whole story about why that doesn't make any sense.
+And so the Fed is using its tools to try to fight inflation, which we could go into a whole story about why that doesn't make any sense, but we'll just run, we'll just, we'll just accept that for now.

-Now imagine their new tool is that they have access to everybody's money.
+Now, imagine their new tool is that they have access to everybody's money.

-Say, well, we're gonna shut down inflation.
+Say, well, we're going to shut down inflation.

-You we do that by controlling spending.
+We do that by controlling spending.

 And they just shut it down because they need to control inflation.

-Um, because you know, there's only so many dollars to go around.
+And that in effect, right, creates a rationing situation because, you know, there's only so many dollars to go around.

-Or as you know, obviously rationing can come in other directions, but it is that centralized control that lets them do things that are very nefarious.
+Or as, you know, obviously rationing can come in other directions, but it is that centralized control that lets them do things that are very nefarious.

-I'm concerned in the context of my limited understanding of history, that I can't think of an extended period of time in which corruption like this and power conglomeration like this was peacefully reversed.
+I'm concerned, in the context of my limited understanding of history, that I can't think of an extended period of time in which corruption like this and power conglomeration like this was peacefully reversed.

 Yeah.